Santa Rosa County Courthouse

-All other email should be sent to Judge Clark’s Judicial Assistant, Sak Sam at: Sak.Sam@flcourts1.gov
+With the exception of submitting proposed orders, all email should be sent to Judge Clark’s Judicial Assistant, Sak Sam at: Sak.Sam@flcourts1.gov.

 Merely filing a motion or petition with the Clerk does not bring the matter before the judge.
 It is the moving party’s responsibility to schedule the motion for a hearing with the judge’s office.
 Prior to contacting the judge’s office to schedule a hearing, the motion must be filed with the Clerk.